G-Research/ApiSurface/README.md

 When running the explicit test (see below) to update a project's SurfaceBaseline file, the test will also look for a `version.json` file (in the same location as the SurfaceBaseline file).
 If the `version.json` file is not found, an error will be raised.
 If the `version.json` file is found, the `version.json` file will be updated with a newer version using the following logic (from https://semver.org/):
-* MAJOR version is incremented when backwards incompatible API changes are detected (i.e. API memebers are changed or removed)
+* MAJOR version is incremented when backwards incompatible API changes are detected (i.e. API members are changed or removed)
 * MINOR version is incremented when added backwards-compatible functionality changes are detected (i.e. API members are added __only__)

 If no API changes are detected, the version will not be incremented by the test.